1998 United States elections: House of Representatives elections

 The House of Representatives elections saw a significant disruption of the historic six-year itch trend, where the president's party loses seats in the second-term midterm elections.
 Though Republicans won the national popular vote for the House by a margin of 1.1 percentage points and retained control of the chamber, Democrats picked up a net of five seats.
 This marked the second time since the Civil War in which the president's party gained seats in the House of Representatives in a midterm election, following the 1934 elections.
 Republicans would later gain seats during the 2002 mid-terms.
 The 1998 elections were the first time since 1822 in which the president's party gained seats in the House during the president's second midterm.

 The impeachment of Clinton likely played a major role in the success of the Democratic Party in the House and Senate elections.
 The election precipitated a change in Republican leadership, with Newt Gingrich resigning as Speaker of the House.
 A 2001 study by Emory University political scientist Alan Abramowitz attributes the Republican Party's poor performance in the 1998 elections to a public backlash against Republicans' handling of the Clinton-Lewinsky scandal and the impeachment proceedings against President Clinton.

 State elections

+Gubernatorial elections

 Neither party made net gains in governorships.
 Texas Governor George W. Bush's landslide re-election solidified his status as a front-runner for the 2000 Republican presidential nomination.